Best Time to Visit Malaysia: Weather By Month and Season

 Winter

 • What to wear in winter: As temperatures hold steady, the usual fashion advice will suffice.
-You’ll definitely want to carry a sturdy travel umbrella and pack a good lightweight rain jacket in one of these top day trip backpacks, especially if you’re throwing the east coast into your itinerary.
+You’ll definitely want to carry a sturdy travel umbrella and pack a good lightweight rain jacket, especially if you’re throwing the East Coast into your itinerary.

 January

-• Overview: It’s a bit of mixed bag of weather in January.
-While some destinations like Penang are at their driest and sunniest, the east coast is deep into the ravages of the northeast monsoon.
+• Overview: It’s a bit of a mixed bag of weather in January.
+While some destinations like Penang are at their driest and sunniest, the East Coast is deep into the ravages of the northeast monsoon.
 Overall though, Malaysia is fairly sunny and relatively cooler than normal during January.
 With the holidays, especially Chinese New Year, make sure you plan ahead.

 City Avg.
 High Avg.
 Low Avg.
 Temp Precip.